 105. The funding for each student's programme is based on the principle that students are provided with clear pre-entry advice and guidance.
 Such advice and guidance are crucial if the study programme is to match a student's aspirations, expectations and abilities.
-The developing Government national database on 16 to 19 courses should assist these processes in the future.
+The Government national database on 16 to 19 courses should assist these processes.